Leonidas-I/fcc-api-wiki/README.md

-# fcc-api-wiki
+# What i have done
-get article from wiki use ajax api link
+use jquery ajax with webpack
+use bootstrap icon and style with webpack

+# Things i may improve
+prefixer css - online | vsc plugin ?